ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Create a component to render AngularJS content

-In your Angular Classicapplication, you need a component as a placeholder for your AngularJS content.
+In your Angular Classic application, you need a component as a placeholder for your AngularJS content.
 This component uses the service you create to load and bootstrap your AngularJS application after the component is initialized.

 <code-example header="src/app/angular-js/angular-js.component.ts" path="upgrade-lazy-load-ajs/src/app/angular-js/angular-js.component.ts"></code-example>

-When the Angular ClassicRouter matches a route that uses AngularJS, the `AngularJSComponent` is rendered, and the content is rendered within the AngularJS [`ng-view`][AngularjsDocsApiNgrouteDirectiveNgview] directive.
+When the Angular Classic Router matches a route that uses AngularJS, the `AngularJSComponent` is rendered, and the content is rendered within the AngularJS [`ng-view`][AngularjsDocsApiNgrouteDirectiveNgview] directive.
 When the user navigates away from the route, the `$rootScope` is destroyed on the AngularJS application.

 ### Configure a custom route matcher for AngularJS routes

-To configure the Angular ClassicRouter, you must define a route for AngularJS URLs.
+To configure the Angular Classic Router, you must define a route for AngularJS URLs.
 To match those URLs, you add a route configuration that uses the `matcher` property.
 The `matcher` allows you to use custom pattern matching for URL paths.
-The Angular ClassicRouter tries to match on more specific routes such as static and variable routes first.
+The Angular Classic Router tries to match on more specific routes such as static and variable routes first.
 When it doesn't find a match, it then looks at custom matchers defined in your route configuration.
 If the custom matchers don't match a route, it then goes to catch-all routes, such as a 404 page.